1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Real Broker LLC · Licensed in Arizona

-By James Sanson, REALTOR.
-Licensed Arizona REALTOR since August 2002.
+By James Sanson, REALTOR®.
+Licensed Arizona real estate agent since August 2002.
 Maricopa specialist since 2004.
 1,000+ closings.
 See our 1,000+ closings and buyer representation experience.

 Published May 18, 2026 / Updated May 18, 2026